arkalim/kindle-to-notion/README.md

 - The info about the last sync is stored in ```sync.json``` present in ```cache``` folder.
 - In case you wish to sync every book all over again, you need to empty the array present in ```sync.json``` and delete all the highlights present in your **Notion** database before running the sync.
 - Responses from Notion API calls are exported to files with ```.json``` extension in ```data``` folder.
 This was done to mitigate the problem of effectively logging JSON objects in the console (terminal).
+- GitHub Action is used for CICD.
+Whenever a push is made to the master branch, the Docker image is rebuilt and pushed to GitHub packages repository.